Problem

 Script Execution

 The SPA router automatically re-executes <script> tags found within the Markdown body of the new page.
-However, global scripts defined in your theme or layout only run once during the initial load.
-Always use the docmd:page-mounted event for logic that must execute on every page.
+However, global scripts defined in your theme only run once during the initial load.
+Use the docmd:page-mounted event for logic that must execute on every page.

 SEO and Accessibility

-Despite the SPA-like behaviour, docmd still generates a complete, standalone .html file for every page.
-This ensures that search engine crawlers see the full content and that the site remains functional for users with JavaScript disabled, maintaining excellent SEO and accessibility standards.
+Despite SPA-like behaviour, docmd generates a complete .html file for every page.
+This ensures search engine crawlers see full content and the site remains functional for users with JavaScript disabled.
+This maintains excellent SEO and accessibility standards.